BonomoJoaoPaulo/Beecrowd_problems/README.md

-# URI-exercises---Python
+# Beecrowd problems
-I use Beecrowd exercises to put my knowledge into practice in a fun way during my weekends, vacations and holidays.
+I use Beecrowd problems to put my knowledge into practice in a fun way during my weekends, vacations and holidays.